justgage/redwyrms-wiki/Artifacts/Staff of true seeing.md

-Rufex has it to cast true seeing once per day
+Rufex has it to cast true seeing once per day.

+(Where did he get it?) #what-does-that-mean